Brandon00x/PRTG-Hue-Lights-Sensor/README.md

 ![Configure HTTP Data Sensor](./images/configprtg.png)

-10. You should now have a sensor populate with values of 1 (On) or 0 (Off).
+10. You should now have a sensor populated with values of 1 (On) or 0 (Off).